szumlins/metadata_list_builder/README.md

-# Cantemo Portal Metadata List Builder
+# Cantemo Portal and iconik Metadata List Builders

-This script can populate or update the values in Portal metadata fields with "choices" options.
+These scripts can populate or update the values in Portal or iconik metadata fields with "choices" options.
 Input files can be either flat text files with a single value (choice) per line, or a csv file where the first column are keys, second column are values.
 All keys will be slugified first before being added

 ## Prerequisites